vicsn/aleo-stress-test/README.md

 ./devnet.sh
 ```

-Then run the `test.sh` script from the folder in this ARC repository.
+Then run the `test.sh` script from the folder in this repository.